 What many mothers do not realize is that good oral health starts from the moment their babies are conceived, both for mother and child.
 This is because strep bacteria from dental diseases can be transmitted from the mother to the baby in the womb.
 Thus, pregnant women are advised to practice good dental practices before and after delivery.

-Upon birth, your baby will pick up the strep bacteria from the genitourinary tract while pick-up of said germs after delivery happened from kissing and direct contact with infected saliva.
+Upon birth, your baby will pick up the strep bacteria from the genitourinary tract while pick-up of said germs after delivery happen from kissing and direct contact with infected saliva.
 Studies have proven that mothers with frequent strep oral infections because of poor oral hygiene are more likely to infect their babies.
-Thus, in preventing tooth decay among infants, the mother must be very conscious of dental health.
+Thus, in preventing tooth decay among babies, the mother must be very conscious of dental health.

 Breast Milk and Infant Formula in Caries

 The most significant modifier in the prevention of tooth decay in babies and children is their diet.
-Breast milk per se … Read the rest
+Breast milk per se will … Read the rest

-Now, although white or composite fills have been around since the 1960s, it's only in recent years that they have become strong and durable enough to be placed in back teeth where most of the hard chewing is done.
+Now, although white or composite fillings have been around since the 1960s, it's only in recent years that they have become strong and durable enough to be placed in back teeth where most of the hard chewing is done.
 That's why dentists in the past preferred using amalgam fillings – they were incredibly strong and lasted for years.